diegoddox/react-notification-center/README.md

 	}

     addMoreData() {
-        /* In case you wanna more data without modifying
+        /* In case you wanna add more data without modifying
          * your react component state you case use the 'notify'
          * method to add more data in to the `react-notification-center` `state` */